imagoiq/flightplan2000/README.md

 npm install
 ```

-Rename the `.env.sample` with the ending fill it.
+Rename the `.env.sample` by removing the ending and fill it with your own token.

 ### Build for development